Safest Teeth Whiteners

 Some parents assume baby teeth aren’t important because they aren’t permanent.
 This isn’t true.

-If a baby tooth comes out too early, permanent teeth can shift and eventually crowd other teeth.
+If a baby’s tooth comes out too early, permanent teeth can shift and crowd other teeth.
 Losing a baby tooth prematurely can also delay the permanent tooth from erupting on time.

-Baby teeth are also a factor in a child’s overall development because they affect chewing, speaking, and smiling.
+Baby teeth also affect a child’s overall development because they affect chewing, speaking, and smiling.

 Parents should keep the following factors in mind when considering their child’s dental health:

-Teething usually begins when your child is about 6 months old.
-Symptoms include:
+Teething usually begins when your child is about 6 months old, and symptoms can include:

 Many parents ask if they should stop breastfeeding once their child begins teething.
 This is a personal decision, and the answer is different for everyone.